bernardo-eilert/sample/README.md

-This is my first repository and my first commit.

-I am making changes to this file.

-We're adding one more line here.
+# About me

+This is my about me project.
+It is not *everything*, but it is a start.